1978 Nebraska Cornhuskers football team: Alabama

-Tom Osborne brought his Nebraska Cornhuskers into Birmingham to face Bear Bryant's top-ranked Crimson Tide to start the 1978 season, and Nebraska put the first points on the board with a field goal halfway through the 1st quarter.
+Tom Osborne brought his Nebraska Cornhuskers into Birmingham to face Bear Bryant's top-ranked Crimson Tide to start the 1978 season.
+The game was nationally televised.
+Bear Bryant felt his team was not prepared enough for the game and did not feel his team deserved their #1 rating.
+Nebraska put the first points on the board with a field goal halfway through the 1st quarter.
 However, the game belonged to Alabama for the rest of the day with no further answer from Nebraska.
 Alabama suffered no fumbles and rolled up twice as many ground yards as Nebraska.

 California

 The Golden Bears were on the scoreboard first, but the Cornhuskers came back to tie midway through the 2nd quarter with help from a tricky two-handoff pass play to set up a score.
 The score was still tied at 14 through the 3rd quarter, before a surge of scoring opened up in the 4th as both teams combined for 34 points.
-Nebraska led on the ground 302-76, while California owned the air 271-190, but the Cornhuskers had more points at the final whistle.
+Nebraska led on the ground 302–76, while California owned the air 271–190, but the Cornhuskers had more points at the final whistle.

 Hawaii

-Nebraska rolled to a dominating 35-0 1st half lead, and eight Cornhusker players scored during the course of the game as Hawaii allowed 599 yards of offense in their futile attempts to slow the onslaught.
+Nebraska rolled to a dominating 35–0 1st half lead, and eight Cornhusker players scored during the course of the game as Hawaii allowed 599 yards of offense in their futile attempts to slow the onslaught.
 Hawaii's only touchdown came on the heels of a Nebraska fumble, and the spread was by then far too great for the Warriors to pose a threat to the Cornhuskers.